 By clicking the field header in grid view and choosing the Hide field option from the dropdown menu, you can also hide a field.

-You also can hide or show specific fields within an expanded view by clicking the option menu beside the field.
+You also can hide or show specific fields within an expanded row by clicking the option menu beside the field.

 Note that you cannot delete the Primary field.

-To delete a field, If you need to delete a field other than the primary field, you can do it by selecting the ‘Delete field’ option from the dialog box beside the field’s name.
+To delete a field, other than the primary field, you can do it by selecting the ‘Delete field’ option from the dialog box beside the field’s name.